 During Morning Meeting, I modeled leading a conversation on service learning as I knew this was a topic students would be interested in discussing.
 Students could see that I am passionate about service learning and their nervousness about lack of preparation eased.
 They could see I had prepared nothing and only brought my passion, voice, and ears!

 I was convinced at this point we were ready.
-We started and ended with three sets of fifteen minute sessions.
+We started and ended with three sets of thirty minute sessions.
 To achieve balance, I held it to three to four taking place at the same time.
 Before each set of sessions, every leader stood up and gave a few words regarding what to expect and what they hoped each attendee would walk away with.
 Students made their choices and we were off.

 Except for two instances, all sessions had at least a few attendees.
 For the leaders who had less than desirable attendance, I did two things: I simply reminded them that this happens in life, that one of my blended learning presentations caught the attention of two people while someone down the hall grabbed the other thirty.
 Knowing my students, I also asked for risk taking pirates to leave the group they originally joined and balance it out.
 Each time, several students quickly ran to make their classmates’ day.

 During the couple of hours dedicated solely to Edcamp, I gained tremendous knowledge as a student participant right alongside my “classmates.”
 Conversations included ideas centered around the calmness in drawing and the power in creating with our hands.
 Students discovered the world of app smashing, developed ideas for global learning, brainstormed student led digital chat topics, and critically discussed the status of our school lunches and required homework.
 They talked about their experiences with animals, recess, sports, brain breaks, synergy in the classroom, bouncy ball chairs, and the effects of positive thinking.
 A few leaders acted on impulse and asked to use Legos, scissors, paper, laptops, and more!